dssg/givinggraph/README.md

 This project is part of the 2013 [Data Science for Social Good](http://dssg.io) fellowship, in partnership with the [Case Foundation](http://casefoundation.org).
 The Giving Graph concept [was introduced by the Case Foundation](http://casefoundation.org/blog/how-new-type-social-graph-could-change-philanthropy) in early 2013.

-## The Problem
+## The Problem: knowledge gaps in the nonprofit sector
 Every nonprofit has three critical activities to consider: fundraising, attracting volunteers/employees, and forming partnerships.
-Unfortunately, nonprofits aren't learning as much from each other as they could.
-The problem isn't a lack of information.
-The problem is that there's too much and it's messy -- scattered across the web, in charity databases, in news articles, in social media, in sources organized and unorganized.
+Unfortunately, nonprofits aren't learning as much from each other about how to do these things as they could.
+The problem isn't a lack of information about what other organizations do.
+There's a ton out there, but it's messy -- scattered across the web, in charity databases, in news articles, in social media, in data sources structured and unstructured.

-GivingGraph is an integration tool to help nonprofits understand their relationship to people, causes, companies, and other nonprofits.
-Some questions we aim to help nonprofits answer include:
+GivingGraph is a data aggregation tool to help nonprofits understand their relationship to people, companies, and other nonprofits.
+The key questions we aim to help nonprofits answer:

 1. How do I relate to other charities operating in the same sector?
 2. Which companies have partnerships with nonprofits in my sector?
-3. Which is my impact on social media and what are the characteristics of my followers?
+3. What is my impact on social media, and what are the characteristics of my followers?

 For more info, see the wiki page: http://github.com/dssg/givinggraph/wiki/Problem

-## The Solution
-GivingGraph automates the retrieval of information about nonprofits and the analysis of that information.

-For a given nonprofit, the following kinds of data are collected:
-* based on an EIN, basic nonprofit information is retrieved via the GuideStar.org API (nonprofit name, location, description, etc).
-* news articles mentioning a nonprofit are retrieved by searching Yahoo News.
-* the official Twitter account of a nonprofit is retrieved by searching Yahoo.
-* the nonprofit's Twitter followers are retrieved.
-* the nonprofit's tweets are retrieved.

-The following kinds of analyses are performed:
-* Similarity between nonprofits, based on tweets.
-* Similarity between nonprofits, based on descriptions.
-* Community membership, based on tweet similarity.
-* Community membership, based on description similarity.
+## The Solution: data gathering, text mining, social network analysis, and APIs
+GivingGraph 1. gathers disparate information about nonprofits from structured, unstructured, and social sources, 2. constructs a network of nonprofits/companies/people from this information, and 3. makes the resulting "giving graph" available to everyone through an **API**.

+Apps can then be built on top of this API to help nonprofits answer their burning questions about their nonprofit peers, potential corporate partners, and followers.

-### Structured Information
+### Structured data - basic info on nonprofits
-GivingGraph enables you to aggregate data from structured sources such as GuideStar and CharityNavigator (with appropriate API permissions).
-This step will provide information such as nonprofit name, financials, and categorization code.
+GivingGraph enables you to aggregate basic information about a nonprofit from structured databases such as GuideStar and CharityNavigator, with appropriate API permissions and the organization's nonprofit ID (EIN number).

+* Nonprofit's name, location, description, financials, and issue category (NTEE code).

-### Unstructured Information
+### Unstructured data - nonprofits, and companies
-GivingGraph collects information connecting nonprofits and companies from the following sources:
+GivingGraph fetches unstructured, natural language data from the web in order to link nonprofits to companies:

-- **News stories**: GivingGraph uses web search APIs to gather news stories containing mentions of nonprofits, companies, and causes.
+- **News articles**: GivingGraph uses web search APIs like Yahoo News to gather news stories that mention companies and the nonprofits and causes they support.
 Filtering is performed to reduce false matches.
-- **Webpages**: The data from Guidestar and CharityNavigator often contain the web addresses of each nonprofit.
-The tool can crawl these pages and extract names of companies, using a combination of lists of company names.
+- **Webpages**: the Guidestar and CharityNavigator databases often list a nonprofit's homepage.
+Givinggraph can crawl these webpages and automatically extract company names that pop up - possibly indicating a relationship - using a combination of lists of company names.

-This step provides information such as the causes and nonprofits a company supports.

-Social information: For each nonprofit, GivingGraph attempts to identify their Twitter account(s) and analyze their follower list to derive information such as number of followers.
+### Social data - nonprofits and supporters
+GivingGraph can also fetch a nonprofit's twitter data:

+- the organization's official **twitter account**, by searching Yahoo.
+- the nonprofit's **twitter followers**, from the Twitter API.
+- the nonprofit's **tweets**, from the same place.

-### Graph Analysis
+### Graph building - linking everything together
-With these sources of information, we can then build a weighted graph connecting nonprofits, causes, companies, and people.
-Community detection algorithms can then be used to detect related nonprofits recommend partnerships.
+With all these sources of information in hand, we use **natural language processing** techniques to build a **weighted graph** that connects nonprofits, companies, and people (twitter followers).

+- Similarity relationships between nonprofits, based on their tweets.
+- Similarity relationships between nonprofits, based on their webpages.
+- Follower relationships between twitter users and nonprofits.
+- Relationships between companies and nonprofits, based on news article mentions.

+### Graph analysis - understanding supports, recommending partnerships, finding nonprofit communities, understanding connectedness
+We then use **social network analysis**, including **community detection algorithms**, to recommend company partnerships, discover communities of similar nonprofits, and understand the network structure of those communities.

+- Basic twitter account summary stats, including average retweets and favorites. (this part of the analysis is very undeveloped).
+- Companies the nonprofit could partner with, based on firms mentioned in news articles with similar organizations
+- Social network analysis of individual nonprofits: how connected they are to other organizations, etc.
+- Social network analysis of nonprofit verticals: how well connected environmental organizations are, etc.

+# Giving graph API - publishing the graph and analysis
+In order for the nonprofit-company graph we've constructed and the analysis we're doing on top of it to be useful, we make them available through a simple [API](https://github.com/dssg/givinggraph/wiki/API).
+Apps can be built on top of this API that help nonprofits answer key questions, thus alleviating knowledge gaps in the sector.

 ## Project Layout
+* [`/givinggraph`](givinggraph) contains a Python package for retrieving and analyzing nonprofit data.
+It's the heart of the project.
-* [`/db`](db) contains SQL for creating the DB schema and various scripts for retrieving data from the DB.
+* [`/db`](db) contains SQL scripts that create a database to put nonprofit data in, and various scripts for retrieving data from the DB.
+* [`/scripts`](scripts) contains R code for visualizing this nonprofit data.

 * [`/docs`](docs) contains presentation slides about the project.
-* [`/givinggraph`](givinggraph) contains the Python package for retrieving and analyzing nonprofit data.
-* [`/scripts`](scripts) contains R code for displaying nonprofit visualizations.
 * [`/tests`](tests) contains Python for checking for pep8 violations.

 ## Installation Guide